forevermatt/podcast-updater/README.md

 * Assemble podcast XML data.
 * Correct the format of the date strings used in the XML.
+* Get the size (in Bytes) of the mp3 files (perhaps via the HTTP response headers for any such headers we've not received yet).
 * If necessary, try using https://github.com/leetreveil/musicmetadata to get the mp3 files' duration.